hack-earth/swift-earth/README.md

 * Start with a WIP AST representing a recent compiler pass, plus "applied edits" representing the user's editing work since that compilation.
 * Use our "editing model" to generate a post AST for the present moment.
+* Predict some upcoming edits.
+This could be
-* Predict the next chunk (for now let's say token) of the "upcoming edits".
+  * the next token,
+  * upcoming tokens that resolve all nearby compiler errors,
+  * or a replacement for selected text that resolves all nearby compiler errors.